Halsey shares their love story in ‘So Good’ video

 Halsey has given fans a look into their love story in the video for their new single ‘So Good’.

-The song, which was released on Thursday (June 9), details the singer’s relationship with filmmaker Alev Aydin, who she met when he was hired to write a movie about her life.
+The song, which was released on Thursday (June 9), details the singer’s relationship with filmmaker Alev Aydin, whom they met when he was hired to write a movie about their life.

 The accompanying video depicts that, with Halsey playing director and watching Aydin working with a female actor.
 As a scene is about to be filmed, they comment: “No, it’s not right yet” and walks onto the scene, observing Aydin and the actor closer.